BroadbandForum/usp/docs/specification/index.md

 ### Supported Data Model

-An Agent's Support Data Model represents the Service Elements that an Agent understands.
+An Agent's Supported Data Model represents the Service Elements that an Agent understands.
 It includes references to the Data Model(s) that define the Objects, Parameters, Events, and Commands implemented by the Service Elements the Agent represents.
-A Supported Data Model consists of the union of all Device Type Definitions used by the Agent.

 ### Objects

 Objects are data structures that are defined by their Sub-Objects, Parameters, Events, Commands, and creation criteria.
 They are used to model resources represented by the Agent.
-Objects may be static (single-instance) or dynamic (a multi-instance Object, or "table").
+Objects may be Single-Instance or Multi-Instance (also called a "Table").

 #### Single-Instance Objects

-Static Objects, or "single instance" Objects, are not tables and do not have more than one instance of them in the Agent.
+Single-Instance Objects are not tables and do not have more than one instance of them in the Agent.
 They are usually used to group Service Element functionality together to allow for easy definition and addressing.

 #### Multi-Instance Objects

-Dynamic Objects, or "multi-instance" Objects, are those Objects that can be the subject of "create" and "delete" operations (using the Add and Delete Messages, respectively), with each instance of the Object represented in the Instantiated Data Model with an Instance Identifier (see below).
+Multi-Instance" Objects are those Objects that can be the subject of "create" and "delete" operations (using the Add and Delete Messages, respectively), with each instance of the Object represented in the Instantiated Data Model with an Instance Identifier (see below).
 A Multi-Instance Object is also referred to as a "Table", with each instance of the Object referred to as a "Row".
 Multi-Instance Objects can be also the subject of a search.

 ### Parameters